List of The New York Times controversies: M.I.A. quotes out of context (2009–10)

 In February 2009, a Village Voice music blogger accused the newspaper of using "chintzy, ad-hominem allegations" in an article on British Tamil music artist M.I.A. concerning her activism against the Sinhala-Tamil conflict in Sri Lanka.
 M.I.A. criticized the paper in January 2010 after a travel piece rated post-conflict Sri Lanka the "#1 place to go in 2010".

 In June 2010, The New York Times Magazine published a correction on its cover article of M.I.A., acknowledging that the interview conducted by current W editor and then-Times Magazine contributor Lynn Hirschberg contained a recontextualization of two quotes.
 In response to the piece, M.I.A. broadcast Hirschberg's phone number and secret audio recordings from the interview via her Twitter and website.

+2010s

+Cleveland rape case

+The Times faced criticism after a 2011 article by James C. McKinley Jr. entitled "Vicious Assault Shakes Texas Town", which profiled the arrests of 18 young men and teenage boys from the community of Cleveland, Texas, for gang-raping an 11-year-old girl four times over the course of a year.
+The article focused mainly on the reaction of the local community, many of whom were quoted as expressing sympathy for the alleged rapists and laying blame on the victim's family, and was widely criticised for doing little to present an alternative view and instead presenting the support for the alleged rapists at face value, as well as failing to push back on malicious remarks about the victim and her family.
+McKinley also noted that the victim "dressed older than her age, wearing makeup and fashions more appropriate to a woman in her 20s", which was criticised for implying that the victim had "provoked" the assault by dressing provocatively.
+In response to criticism, the Times dispatched a reporter back to Cleveland and published an opinion piece by Arthur Brisbane entitled "Gang Rape Story Lacked Balance" which was heavily critical of McKinley's reporting.